Magic Mind: From under $1M to over $50M run-rate in 5 years

 The Machine

-Not a handful of times.
-Thousands.
-Every team member was a trained salesman with a practiced rolodex of closing techniques.
+The team had become a negotiation machine.
+Creators who quoted $30,000 were routinely closed at under $500 — not a handful of times, but thousands.
+Every team member was a trained salesperson with a practiced set of closing techniques.

 - -$100-$300K monthly spend